IgniteUI/igniteui-docfx/en/components/grids_templates/sorting.md

 ## Sorting Indicators Templates

-@@if (igxName === 'IgxGrid') {

-If you want to customize the sorting indicator icon in the column header you could use custom templates.
-The Grid provides three directives for templating the indicators for all states of the column sorting:

-}
-@@if (igxName === 'IgxTreeGrid') {

-If you want to customize the sorting indicator icon in the column header you could use custom templates.
-The Tree Grid provides three directives for templating the indicators for all states of the column sorting:

-}
-@@if (igxName === 'IgxHierarchicalGrid') {

-If you want to customize the sorting indicator icon in the column header you could use custom templates.
-The Hierarchical Grid provides three directives for templating the indicators for all states of the column sorting:
+The sorting indicator icon in the column header can be customized using a template.
+The following directives are available for templating the sorting indicator for any sorting state (ascending, descending, none):

-}

 - `IgxSortHeaderIconDirective` – re-templates the sorting icon when no sorting is applied.